 Plan for Integration

-Quality data lives across multiple systems: ERP for inventory and cost data, ecommerce platforms for order data, support tools for customer interactions, inspection apps for warehouse data.
-The chosen tool needs to connect to at least the highest-priority data sources.
+Quality data lives across multiple systems.
+ERP holds inventory and cost data.
+Ecommerce platforms hold order data.
+Support tools hold customer interactions.
+Inspection apps hold warehouse data.
+The chosen tool needs to connect to at least the highest-priority sources.

 Claimlane's integrations cover ecommerce platforms, ERP systems, and support tools out of the box.
 Enterprise QMS tools typically offer API access for custom integrations.